 Animal sources of iron are readily absorbed by the body.
 Iron from plant sources is not absorbed as easily, but absorption is helped when these foods are eaten together with foods that contain vitamin C (such as oranges).
 This is important for women who follow a vegetarian diet.

 The recommended daily intake (RDI) of iron during pregnancy is 27 mg a day (9 mg a day more than for non-pregnant women).
 Iron deficiency during pregnancy is common in Australia, and iron supplements may be needed by some women.
 It is important to discuss your need for supplements with your doctor, as iron can be toxic (poisonous) in large amounts.

 Iodine and pregnancy

 Iodine is an important mineral needed for the production of thyroid hormone, which is important for growth and development.
-Inadequate iodine intake during pregnancy increases the risk of mental impairment and cretinism in the newborn baby.
+If you don’t have enough iodine intake during pregnancy, it increases your baby’s risk of mental impairment and congenital hypothyroidism (previously known as cretinism).

 Due to the re-emergence of iodine deficiency in Australia, iodised salt is now added to all commercially sold bread in Australia and New Zealand, with the exception of organic and unleavened bread.

 Pregnant and breastfeeding women have increased iodine requirements.
 Iodine supplementation of 150 micrograms per day is recommended for women planning a pregnancy, throughout pregnancy and while breastfeeding.

 Vitamin D is essential for your baby’s growth and development and your own health during pregnancy.